-History of stroke and coronary heart disease—a fatal combinationFebruary 19th, 2013 in Cardiology /
+History of stroke and coronary heart disease—a fatal combinationFebruary 19, 2013 in Medicine & Health / Cardiology

 (Medical Xpress)—Heart and cerebro-vascular disorders represent the two leading causes of death throughout the world.
 They are sometimes combined in a single patient and their combination represents both a considerable risk to the patient and a therapeutic challenge.